trezanik/isochrone/docs/building_for_linux.md

 - C++ compiler (e.g. clang++, g++)
 - C++ build systems (e.g. cmake, make, ninja)

-Dependencies installed if including all optionals (alternatively, build all these from source):
+Dependencies installed if including all optional libraries (alternatively, build all these from source):
 - openssl (libcrypto, libssl)
 - openal
 - pugixml [mandatory]
-- png [mandatory]
 - opus
 - vorbis
 - ogg
 - freetype [mandatory]
 - sqlite3
 - SDL2 [mandatory]
+- SDL2_image
 - SDL2_ttf [mandatory]

+Dependencies of dependencies:
+- png [mandatory, for freetype, optionally SDL2_image]
+- zlib [mandatory, for freetype and png]

 Testing was performed on a fresh install and update of the system, with git installed if not already inbuilt.
 This is as raw as you can get!